Morphology in Flowering Plants

 • Lateral outgrowth from the stem at the node

-• Variation in shape, size, margin, apex, and leaf blade (lamina) incisions
+• Shows variation in shape, size, margin, apex and lamina (leaf blade) incisions

 • Tendrils for climbing